 Regardless of the performer of the work, the contractor is responsible for complying with the requirements of this CRD.
 The contractor is responsible for flowing down the requirements of this CRD to subcontractors at any tier to the extent necessary to ensure the contractor's compliance with the requirements.
+In addition to the requirements set forth in this CRD, contractors are responsible for complying with Attachment 2 to DOE O 200.1A, referenced in and made a part of this CRD, which provides program requirements and/or information applicable to contracts in which this CRD is inserted.

 Program Secretarial Offices (PSOs) are responsible for the lifecycle management of all Information Resources acquired, created, or used under the scope of its contracts and must exercise appropriate stewardship of Information Resources consistent with contract performance objectives and in accordance with DOE efforts referenced herein.
-Therefore, contractors shall manage Information Resources to support efficient and effective performance of their contract and mission objectives, and in accordance with DOE efforts regarding:
+Therefore, contractors must manage Information Resources to support efficient and effective performance of their contract and mission objectives, and in accordance with DOE efforts regarding:

-Acquisition, Use, and Management of IT.

-- 1. Information Technology Strategic Planning.
-Maintain a strategic plan that coordinates IT planning and investment decisions and links contractor-specific missions and goals to the Departmental strategic plan, as well as: - a.
-Implement an IT investment decision process that utilizes Enterprise Architecture principles; - b.
-Implement and manage IT acquisition processes to achieve cost savings through appropriate IT hardware and software standards, negotiated buying arrangements, and refresh policies. - 2.
+- 1. Acquisition, Use, and Management of IT. - a.
+Information Technology Strategic Planning.
+Maintain a strategic plan that coordinates IT planning and investment decisions and links contractor-specific missions and goals to the Departmental strategic plan, as well as: - (1) Implement an IT investment decision process that utilizes Enterprise Architecture principles. - (2) Implement and manage IT acquisition processes to achieve cost savings through appropriate IT hardware and software standards, negotiated buying arrangements, and refresh policies. - b.
 Capital Planning and Investment Control.
-Develop, implement, and maintain a Capital Planning and Investment Control (CPIC) process, as well as: - a.
-Execute program and office specific processes that support Department-wide CPIC efforts by monitoring and demonstrating effective control of the cost, schedule, and performance of investments and corresponding projects; - b.
-Implement appropriate internal policies regarding the acceptable use of IT assets; - c.
-Prioritizing and selecting investments, based upon performance and results, as part of the budget development process. - 3.
-Enterprise Architecture.
-Maintain an Enterprise Architecture for the life-cycle management of information resources and related IT investments funded by or operated for DOE.
+Develop, implement, and maintain a Capital Planning and Investment Control (CPIC) process, as well as: - (3) Execute program and office specific processes that support Department-wide CPIC efforts by monitoring and demonstrating effective control of the cost, schedule, and performance of investments and corresponding projects. - (4) Implement appropriate internal policies regarding the acceptable use of IT assets. - (5) Prioritizing and selecting investments, based upon performance and results, as part of the budget development process.